RasaHQ/rasa-demo/data/nlu/nlu.md

 ## intent:ask_faq_channels
 - Can you tell which messaging channels does rasa support?
 - Channels
+- Can I use the rasa code for my own website?
+- Can I use your open source code on my website?
+- how to use rasa in salesforce
+- i want to integrate my rasa bot to webex  may i know how
+- how to setup rasax on slack
+- so... i trying to deploy my rasa bot on
+- how to use rasa caht in react application
+- how can i setup rasa in django project ?
+- how to integrate u in my react application
+- how to integrate rasa chatbot with my website
+- Is there a connector for skype?
 - DOES RASA SUPPORT MESSENGER?
 - DOES RASA SUPPORT SMS?
 - DOES RASA SUPPORT THE WHATS APP?